Fergus Ewing issues warning over conversion therapy ban plan

 The announcement was welcomed then by the Scottish Greens who have campaigned in favour of a ban.

-Maggie Chapman, the party' equality spokesperson, told the Herald on Sunday last month: “This is an important moment and a major step towards the comprehensive ban on conversion practices that LGBTQIA+ people across Scotland desperately need.
+Maggie Chapman, the party's equality spokesperson, told The Herald last month: “This is an important moment and a major step towards the comprehensive ban on conversion practices that LGBTQIA+ people across Scotland desperately need.

 “The reality is that conversion practices are abuse.
 No more, no less.
-Anything that has the pre-determined goal of preventing someone be who they are cannot be called therapy, and has no place in a society that values and respects human rights and dignity.
+Anything that has the pre-determined goal of preventing someone from being who they are cannot be called therapy, and has no place in a society that values and respects human rights and dignity.

 The Scottish Government has committed to a full ban on these practices covering both transgender identity and sexual orientation.

-It wants to be able to stop practitioners of conversion therapy from carrying out processes which claim to try and change a person's sexuality, an aspect which is mostly uncontroversial.
+It wants to be able to stop practitioners of conversion therapy from carrying out processes that claim to try and change a person's sexuality, an aspect that is uncontroversial to most people.

-However, there are fears it may also prevent family members from having conversations with children about any potential long term medical, emotional and practical implications relating to switching gender or identifying as neither male, female or non binary.
+However, there are fears it may also prevent parents from having conversations with their children about any potential long term medical, emotional and practical implications relating to switching gender or identifying as non binary.

 Opponents say it could mean parents, teachers, doctors and religious leaders could end themselves on the wrong side of the law if they discuss the issue with a child.